godotengine/godot/modules/game_help/Terrain3D/README.md

 ## License

-This plugin has been released under the [MIT License](https://github.com/TokisanGames/Terrain3D/blob/main/LICENSE.txt).
+This addon has been released under the [MIT License](https://github.com/TokisanGames/Terrain3D/blob/main/LICENSE.txt).